Secretary of State says US will begin revoking visas of Chinese students

 “We will also revise visa criteria to enhance scrutiny of all future visa applications from the People’s Republic of China and Hong Kong,” it added.

+US House Republicans have also called established ties between US and Chinese academic institutions a threat to national security.
+Earlier this month, Michigan congressmen John Moolenaar and Tim Walberg pressed Duke University to end its relationship with Wuhan University over concerns about technology transfer.

+Moolenaar and Walberg claimed the partnership created a “direct pipeline between US innovation and China’s military-industrial complex”.

-Rubio’s announcement added to uncertainty for international students in the US, who have faced intensifying scrutiny over recent months amid the administration’s wider assault on higher education institutions.
+Rubio’s announcement on Wednesday also added to more general uncertainty for international students in the US, who have faced intensifying scrutiny over recent months amid the administration’s wider assault on higher education institutions.

 On Tuesday, the White House also temporarily suspended the processing of visas for foreign students, ordering embassies and consulates not to allow any additional student or exchange visas “until further guidance is issued”.